Great to have you with us on the fastest three hours in media, telephone number 800-282-2882.

 Read it to you again because he made a pretty apt illustration here.

-So in sum we had a summit that accomplished absolutely nothing except angering the American and International Press Corps, closing down Washington for two days, and misleading everybody for 24 hours that the ChICOMs and others were on board with something to help stop Iran when that just wasn't true.
+So in some way, we had a summit that accomplished absolutely nothing except angering the American and international press corps, closing down Washington for two days, and misleading everybody for 24 hours that the Chikoms and others were on board with something to help stop Iran when that just wasn't true.

 This just isn't serious foreign policy or defense policy.